carloshpds/song-battle-fight-night/src/features/tournament/README.md

 // Navigate to battle with these tracks
 ```

-This tournament system provides a complete framework for organizing and managing music battles in a structured, engaging way that enhances the user experience beyond simple one-off battles.
+This tournament system provides a complete framework for organizing and managing song battles in a structured, engaging way that enhances the user experience beyond simple one-off battles.